andrewjamesford/andrewford-co-nz-11ty/content/articles/lastfm-widget-netlify-functions/index.md

 ### Create a LastFM API key

-We're now gonna generate a last FM API key.
+We're now gonna generate the last FM API key.
 So here to the [last FM API website](https://www.last.fm/api/account/create).
-I'm gonna add that into the comments.
+I'm gonna add that to the comments.

-To generate a new API key, And once that's done, give your application a name, maybe like website widget demo.
+To generate a new API key, once that's done, give your application a name, maybe like a website widget demo.
 Fill in all the details.
-We won't be needing the call back URL.
+We won't be needing the call-back URL.
 And after hitting submit, it will create your account and display an API key.

-### Create an ENV file.
+### Create an ENV file

 We're going to start by creating an ENV file.
 I see why I've already created one already, `.env`.
 You can see that.
 And I have added the Last FM API key.
 And I'm going to copy that key into that position there.